lourdenielouis891/HR-Analytics-PowerBI/README.md

 * How is the workforce distributed by gender?
 * What are the average age trends across employee categories?
 * How can HR data support workforce planning and decision-making?

+## Author

+Lourdenie Louis
+Data Analytics Student with hands-on experience in Power BI, SQL, Excel, and dashboard development.
+Passionate about transforming data into meaningful business insights through visualization and analytics.